How to use multiple popups

 - The products’ ingredients

-Step 2: Pick from a list of popup ideas
+Step 2: Pick from a list of website popup ideas

-Now it’s time to answer your audience’s needs with the right popup.
-Following is a list (not exhaustive) of popup ideas outside of the traditional email capture version to consider:
+Thinking through your audience's needs helps you select the right website popup.
+Following is a list (not exhaustive) of popups other than the traditional email capture popup:

-- Unique selling propositions, AKA USPs (custom engraving, free returns)
+- Promoting unique selling propositions, aka USPs (custom engraving, free returns)

-- Reduce abandonment (free shipping, 100% satisfaction guarantee)
+- Reducing abandonment (free shipping, 100% satisfaction guarantee)

 Step 3: Map the journey

-With needs and correlating popups determined, let’s put it all together.
+With needs and correlating website popups determined, let’s put it all together.

 Here are examples of popup types and their typical area of residence: